 Definition of Energy - The capacity for doing work.
 It may exist in potential, kinetic, thermal, electrical, chemical, nuclear, or other various forms.
-There are, moreover, heat and work-i.e., energy in the process of transfer from one body to another.
-After it has been transferred, energy is always designated according to its nature.
+There are, moreover, heat and work-i.e.,

 Sources of Energy

 Sources of energy can be classified into: